kirilltw/kirilltw.github.io/content-functions.md

 2. Intra-document navigation, such as introduction to a document or a jump list As an example, see [Installation Step by Step](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/index.html#installation-step-by-step)

-In fact, it’s extremely hard to maintain good documentation that does not implicitly or explicitly recognise the quadrants of this scheme.
+In fact, it’s extremely hard to maintain good documentation that does not implicitly or explicitly recognize the quadrants of this scheme.
 The demands of each kind are different from those of the others, so any attempt at documentation that fails to maintain this structure suffers, as it’s pulled in different directions at once.

-Once you understand the structure, it becomes a very useful tool for analysing existing documentation, and understanding what needs to be done to improve it.
+Once you understand the structure, it becomes a very useful tool for analyzing existing documentation, and understanding what needs to be done to improve it.

 For more information on the content functions, see the original articles